 You may have seen the headlines about houses for sale in Italy and wondered what’s the catch?
 Well, although it’s not quite as simple as handing over €1 for a ready to live in house (most of them really aren’t), this is actually a realistic option still.

 Many communities across Italy, especially in the rural south and Sicily, have seen a drain of young people.
 So many of these pretty villages are in decline, with abandoned property everywhere.
-So many local mayors have taken the issue into their own hands and offer these incredibly cheap investment property to anyone willing to take a chance and move to rural Italy.
+As a result, local mayors have taken the issue into their own hands and offer these incredibly cheap investment property to anyone willing to take a chance and move to rural Italy.

 The truth is, many of the *really* cheap properties are in serious need of repair – like you’d be better off buying a house in better condition.